Part II Understand It The Theory Behind Reliability

 LLMs Are Probability Engines

-At its heart, an LLM assigns probabilities to possible next tokens, then samples one.
-Even if the “best” token has a 90% chance, there’s still a 10% tail.
+At its core, an LLM assigns probabilities to possible next tokens, then samples one.
+Even if the “best” token has a 90% chance, there is still a tail.
 That tail is where regressions come from.

 Three implications matter in SDaC: